December 7, 2025 (2mo ago) — last updated February 6, 2026 (12d ago)

 Common UTM Mistakes and How to Avoid Them

 Any external link you control—social posts, email, paid ads—should be tagged.
-Untagged links often show up as Direct traffic and hide campaign performance.
+Untagged links often surface as Direct traffic, hiding campaign performance; tagging prevents this common attribution gap4.

 Never add UTMs to links between pages on your own site.
 Doing so overwrites the original source and breaks accurate attribution.